dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

  **NOTE:** The Output With Panic Process `PID: 27435` and Panic Message `PANIC: "sysrq: SysRq : Trigger a crash"`

-## Start with the following commands for a high-level overview
+## Commands for a high-level overview

 - `bt` shows the backtrace of the crashed kernel thread, giving insight into where the crash occurred (process execution history)